-If you do not apply for reactivation within 4 years, your certification will expire as of the date you placed your certification on voluntary inactive status, and you must reapply for certification if you wish to become certified again.
-Please note that new BACB certifications will not be available to individuals who reside outside of the United States, Canada, Australia, and the United Kingdom as of January 1, 2023, including those who qualify via the past certification option.
+If you do not apply for reactivation within 4 years, your certification will expire as of the date it would have expired had you not gone on voluntary inactive status.
+For example, if your certification cycle was from September 30, 2025, to September 29, 2027, and you went on voluntary inactive status on December 1, 2025, you would need to apply to return by December 1, 2029.
+If you do not, your certification will show as expired as of September 29, 2027.
+If you wish to become certified again, you must reapply for certification under the eligibility requirements in place at that time.
+Please note that new BACB certifications are not available to individuals who reside outside of the United States, Canada, Australia, and the United Kingdom as of January 1, 2023, including those who qualify via the past certification option.